sararunkel/camx-submit/README.md

 #==========================================================================================
 # Step 6.
 Compile CAMx
 #==========================================================================================
-# From within the /CAMXv7.20 folder
-# From the command line run the following
-# Takes about 15 minutes
+# From within the /CAMXv7.20 folder in the command line run the following.
+It should take about 15 minutes

 cd /GWSPH/groups/anenberggrp/camx_mpi/CAMxv7.20